otto-de-legacy/crystal-gazer/README.md

 Proof of concept (POC) of a recommender of time series categorical data.
 We use Tensorboard and nmslib for visualization and nearest neighbor queries, respectively.

+The virtual conda environment can be setup via the included setup.sh script.

 Pull-requests are welcome.